Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (external link)

-An article in "Krigsseileren" No. 2 for 1992, written by 2nd mate Ragnar Kristian Pedersen, says Bello ran aground in heavy fog when on a voyage from New York via Long Island Sound and the Cape Cod channel to Boston in the spring of 1942 (she had a pilot on board at the time).
-According to her voyage record, however, this took place in June.
+An article in "Krigsseileren" No. 2 for 1992, written by 2nd mate Ragnar Kristian Pedersen, says Bello ran aground in heavy fog when on a voyage from New York via Long Island Sound and the Cape Cod channel to Boston (Boston, Lincs., or Boston U.S.?) in the spring of 1942 - she had a pilot on board at the time.
+According to A. Hague, however, this took place in June.
 When the fog cleared they could see the Little Gull Island lighthouse just a couple of hundred meters ahead and on the starboard side, an equal distance away, was one of the U.S. Coast Guard stations.
-The radio operator was unable to get in touch with New York, so the captain had to use a lifeboat to row in to the Coast Guard station to call from there.
+The radio operator was unable to get in touch with New York, so the captain had to use a lifeboat to row in to the Coast Guard station in order to make a call from there.
 Salvage vessels and barges came out and she was later towed to New York where the damages were found to be so extensive she had to stay in dock for 5 weeks.
+Going back to Page 3, we learn that she had left New York on June 21, put back to New York on June 26 and did not leave again until Aug.
+24, when she proceeded to Halifax in order to join Convoy HX 205 on Aug.
+30, cargo of lub. oil for Loch Ewe, where she arrived Sept.
+10, later proceeding to London.
+Acanthus, Eglantine, Montbretia and Potentilla are named among the escorts.

-Later that year, at the end of Aug.-1942, she joined Convoy HX 205, returning to New York at the end of the following month with the westbound Convoy ON 133* (left Liverpool on Sept.
+Together with Anna Knudsen, Athos, Brimanger, Emma Bakke, Garonne, Grey County, Kosmos II, Minerva, Molda, Noreg, Nueva Granada, Petter II (returned), Polarsol, Polartank, Sandanger, Skandinavia, Thorshavet, Thorshov and the Panamanian Norbris (Norwegian managers), she returned across the Atlantic a couple of weeks later with Convoy ON 133* (originated in Liverpool on Sept.
 25, arrived New York Oct.
-11), then sailed to the U.K. with Convoy HX 216, which departed New York City on Nov.
+11).
+Having made some voyages around the U.S. (Page 3 - convoy info in Voyage Record), she later went back to the U.K. with Convoy HX 216, which departed New York City on Nov.
 19 and arrived Liverpool on Dec.
-6. Bello's destination is given as Bowling, cargo of gasoline and oil, station 84.
-This turned out to be her last eastbound Atlantic convoy voyage, because on her return voyage she was sunk.
+6. Bello's destination is given as Bowling, where she arrived Dec.
+5, cargo of gasoline and oil, station 84.
+This turned out to be her last eastbound North Atlantic convoy voyage, because on her return voyage she was sunk.

 Final Fate - 1942:

-Bello was in ballast from Glasgow to New York in station 104 of Convoy ON 153 which had departed Liverpool on Dec.
-11-1942.
-At 05:20 (ship's time) in the morning of December 16 she was hit by two torpedoes within a few seconds of each other, U-610* (Freyberg-Eisenberg-Allmendingen), the 1st one hitting in the engine room starboard side, and the 2nd a little further forward.
+Bello had left Clyde on Dec.
+11-1942 in ballast for New York, taking station 104 of Convoy ON 153.
+At 05:20 (ship's time) on December 16 she was hit by two torpedoes within a few seconds of each other.
+The torpedoes had come from U-610* (von Freyberg-Eisenberg-Allmendingen), the 1st one hitting in the engine room on the starboard side, and the 2nd a little further forward.
 Her after part was practically submerged in less than 30 seconds after the last torpedo struck, so it was believed that none of the men who were in that section of the ship could have managed to get out of their cabins.
 For the same reason the gunners who were on duty on the platform were also lost.
 No distress signals were sent.
 As there was no time to properly launch the lifeboats the captain ordered the crew to the rafts.
 3 rafts came clear before the ship sank (51 45N 23 50W); some men were on the overturned port lifeboat, some in liferings.

 After about an hour the 7 survivors, including the captain, were picked up by the corvette HMS Pink (K 137) which unsuccessfully searched for more survivors until daylight, then rejoined the convoy.
 The survivors were landed in St. John's on Dec.
 29. Convoy ON 153 arrived New York on the 31st.